Orthodontics / misaligned teeth

 Do orthodontic appliances need to be adjusted regularly during treatment?

-Yes, regular adjustments are necessary to monitor the progress of the treatment and to adjust the appliances.
+Yes.
+Regular check-ups and adjustments are necessary to monitor the progress of treatment and optimise the appliances.

-Is it possible to carry out normal activities such as sports and playing musical instruments during orthodontic treatment?
+Can I continue with normal activities such as sports or playing musical instruments during orthodontic treatment?

 Are there any long-term effects after orthodontic treatment?

-Can I not eat certain foods during my orthodontic treatment?
+Are there certain foods I cannot eat during my orthodontic treatment?

-With fixed braces, hard, sticky and sugary foods should be avoided as they can damage the appliance.
-With Invisalign and other removable appliances, you can remove the splints to eat, which means fewer restrictions.
+With fixed braces, hard, sticky or very sugary foods should be avoided as they can damage the appliance.
+With aligners or other removable appliances, the splints can be removed for eating, which means there are fewer restrictions.

 Can I remove braces or other appliances myself?

-No, braces and other orthodontic appliances should only be removed by an orthodontist or their specialised staff in order to avoid damage.
+No. Fixed appliances may only be removed by our orthodontist or specialist staff to prevent damage.

 Can orthodontics treat sleep apnoea?

-Yes, in some cases, orthodontics can help treat mild to moderate sleep apnoea symptoms by opening the airway.
+In certain cases, orthodontics can help with mild to moderate sleep apnoea symptoms by widening or stabilising the airways.

 Can I see an orthodontist in an emergency during my treatment?